jlevere/obsidian-mcp-plugin/README.md

 ### Basic Setup

-1. Enable the plugin
+1. Enable the plugin in Obsidian's Community Plugins section.
-2. Configure port and host in settings
-3. Restart the plugin to apply changes
+2. Navigate to the plugin settings.
+3. Configure the **Server Port** and **Binding Host**.
+The default port is `3000`, and the default host `0.0.0.0` binds to all network interfaces.
+Use `127.0.0.1` to restrict access to your local machine only.
+4. **(Optional) Enable Authentication:**
+   - For endpoint security, you can enable Bearer token authentication.
+Toggle **Enable Authentication** in the settings.
+   - A unique **Auth Token** will be displayed.
+Clients must include this token in the `Authorization` HTTP header like so: `Authorization: Bearer <your_token>`.
+5. **Restart the Server:** Use the "Restart Server" button in the settings to apply any changes to the port, host, or authentication settings.

 ### Connection Methods